deeplearning4j/deeplearning4j/gettingstarted.md

 ### <a name="windows">Windows</a>

+* The [Maven download page](http://maven.apache.org/download.cgi) has extensive instructions on how to download both Maven and Java under the "Windows section."
+Proper configuration entails [setting certain environment variables](http://www.computerhope.com/issues/ch000549.htm).

 * Install [Anaconda](http://docs.continuum.io/anaconda/install.html#windows-install).
 If your system doesn't like the default 64-bit install, try the 32-bit offered on the same download page.
 (Deeplearning4j depends on Anaconda to use the graphics generator matplotlib.)

 * Install [Lapack](http://icl.cs.utk.edu/lapack-for-windows/lapack/).
-Lapack will ask if you have Intel compilers.
-You do not.
+(Lapack will ask if you have Intel compilers.
+You do not.)

-* Instead, you will need to install [MinGW 32 bits](http://www.mingw.org/) even if you have a 64-bit computer (the download button is on the upper right), and then download the [Prebuilt dynamic libraries using Mingw](http://icl.cs.utk.edu/lapack-for-windows/lapack/#libraries_mingw).
+* To do so, you will need to install [MinGW 32 bits](http://www.mingw.org/) even if you have a 64-bit computer (the download button is on the upper right), and then download the [Prebuilt dynamic libraries using Mingw](http://icl.cs.utk.edu/lapack-for-windows/lapack/#libraries_mingw).

 * Lapack offers the alternative of [VS Studio Solution](http://icl.cs.utk.edu/lapack-for-windows/lapack/#lapacke).
 You'll also want to look at the documentation for [Basic Linear Algebra Subprograms (BLAS)](http://www.netlib.org/blas/).

-* *For developers of DL4J only:* Install [Github](https://windows.github.com/).
+* *For DL4J developers:* Install [Github](https://windows.github.com/).
 Click on the Git Shell alias.
-Within that shell, enter the commands below to git clone the code repositories of ND4J and Deeplearning4j.
+Within that shell, enter the commands below to **git clone** the code repositories of ND4J and Deeplearning4j.

       git clone https://github.com/SkymindIO/nd4j
       git clone https://github.com/SkymindIO/deeplearning4j